sharjeelrajput/ng-linkedin-oauth/README.md

  - `app.js` for your routing.
  - `login.html` for your login page.
  - `authorised.html` for an 'internal' page making a request to the LinkedIn API for details.

+I'll try to get a full working example that you can checkout and use up asap.

 Certain bits will need modifying to your requirments, but they should be easy and obvious.
 If they're not, then give me a shout and I'll endeavour to get back to you.